-Since 2011 Adam has been a developer working predominantly with small to medium-sized enterprises.
+Since 2012 Adam has been a developer working predominantly with small to medium-sized enterprises.
 He specialises in delivering extreme value to startups needing to expand online without distracting from their core activities.
-He is also experienced in digital goods delivery having transitioned several eBooks, CD-ROMs and mobile-web apps from prototyping to production.
+He is also experienced in software development and digital goods delivery having transitioned several eBooks and mobile-web apps from prototyping to production.

 From 2001-2011 Adam was a project manager for the Japanese pharmaceutical company Eisai.
 He focused on the genetics of Alzheimer's disease, mining the interfaces between human genome project databases and laboratory wet-work.
-His innovations le to several patent applications.
+His innovations led to several patent applications.
 He is the author of the popular science book "3000 Days of Dementia".

 Adam holds a PhD from the University of Manchester in the United Kingdom.